 RATIONALE: It is essential for students to be able to situate their lives in the context of contemporary U.S. culture.
 By engaging students with the history and traditions of the past two centuries of Western life and thought, they develop a more complete understanding of how Western culture is related to other global perspectives and are better prepared to compare and contrast Western culture with those perspectives.
 In addition, these courses enable students to better comprehend the transition from modernity to postmodernity.

-PREREQUISITES: Christianity and Western Culture or Western Humanity in Christian Perspective III (Western Humanity in Christian Perspective II may be taken concurrently).
-CLASS LEVEL: 200 RECOMMENDED CLASS SIZE: 30
+PREREQUISITES: Christianity and Western Culture and Inquiry Seminar (may be taken concurrently) or Western Humanity in Christian Perspective III (may be taken concurrently) CLASS LEVEL: 200 RECOMMENDED CLASS SIZE: 30